-Several types of cooking appliances are used in KZRV products; a drop-in stove with two or three burners, or a standard oven with three top burners.
+The MXT and Rock Climber use the standard oven with three top burners.
 These appliances operate with propane gas only, never natural gas or methane.

-DO NOT OPERATE THIS APPLIANCE UNLESS THE PRIVACY CURTAIN IS SECURED.
+DO NOT OPERATE THIS APPLIANCE UNLESS THE PRIVACY CURTAIN IS SECURE.
 FAILURE TO COMPLY COULD RESULT IN FIRE OR SERIOUS INJURY.